fabbriciocruz/AWS_CLI_Authentication_Methods/AwsCLI+IamIdentityCenter+AssumeRole.md

 8. Save and exit the file

-9. Check if everything is ok running the following command (It must list the S3 buckets from the account you want to switch role to as long as you have permissions to do it :)
+9. Check if everything is ok running the following command (It'll list the S3 buckets from the account you want to switch role to as long as you have permissions to do it :)

     ```sh
     aws s3 ls --profile MY_AWS_CLI_PROFILE_NAME